nzzlinh/Adafruit-GFX-Library/README.md

 This should function as a drop-in replacement for the Adafruit GFX Library, as long as you're not using graphic fonts.
 You can display a Unicode code point by calling `display.writeCodepoint(c)`, where c represents the Unicode code point (not its UTF-8 or UTF-16 representation).
 You can display a UTF-8 encoded string with the `display.printUTF8(s)` method; I've included a [Very Strict UTF-8 Decoder](https://github.com/douglascrockford/JSON-c/blob/master/utf8_decode.c) that will turn well-formed UTF-8 into code points suitable for display with `writeCodepoint`.

 The BMP covers code points from U+0000 to U+FFFF.
-As configured in this repository, it works with all code points in Plane 0, from U+0020 to U+00FF.
-For code points outside this range, you can go one of three routes:
+Unifont has glyphs for about 60,000 of those code points.
+At 16-32 bytes each, that's not going to fit on a microcontroller.
+So you have a few options:

 * On a **Feather M0 Express**, you can use the included 2-megabyte SPI Flash chip to store the whole Unifont.
 Useful if you want to support all the languages of the world, such as in an IOT project that draws text from the internet.
 * On other boards, you can use the `unifontconvert/converter.py` tool to select just the blocks you need for your project, and store them in program memory.
 Useful if you need a subset of the BMP, like ASCII and box drawing characters for a menu system, or Latin-1 and Greek for a dictionary of translations.
 * You can also combine these two approaches to include the most-needed blocks in program memory for performant display, while falling back to the Flash chip for other codepoints.
 Useful if, say, you expect to be displaying mostly Cyrillic text, but also want to have occasional access to other scripts, arrows, dingbats or symbols.

-The library seamlessly handles both 8x16 and 16x16 glyphs, as well as non-spacing glyphs like accents.
-Easily display text from any language with a standard encoding — no need to switch code pages or add custom bitmaps just because you dared to want a degree symbol and an umlaut at the same time.

 ## Storing Unifont on SPI Flash